ecbc0/note-math/item.en/integral.en.typ

   I will not use measurable sets being closed under intersection and set-minus, nor use curved simplex (box) type region partition *alias* triangulation, which is even more difficult to proof

-  Instead, I will use closeness under intersection and set-minus at the level of decomposition to simplex (box) approximation (closeness after decomposition from polyhedra to simplex)
+  Instead, I will use the linear approximation version of triangulation.
+Under linear approximation, simplex is closed under intersection and set-minus (polyhedra decompose to to simplex)

   e.g. the differential $#d f$ of the transition map at each simplex (box) center as an #link(<affine-map-point-ver>)[] (linear-map) to transform the simplex (box) to the simplex of the coordinate region $A$.
 Then the intersection and reduction of the simplex (box) can be decomposed into the simplex (box) again.